Saturday, April 27, 2013

 The Last of the Franciscans

-Near my apartment at the corner of Günterstalstraße/Prinz-Eugen-Straße, there is a Franciscan monastery.
+Near my apartment, at the corner of Günterstalstraße and Prinz-Eugen-Straße, there is a Franciscan monastery.
 Only five monks, Bogdan, Desiderius, Eryk, Lucjan, and Marcjean, still live in a building for 30 residents, and they are all from Poland.
 All speak excellent German and are pastoring in Freiburg.
 The number of Catholic priests educated in Germany is steadily declining and no longer covers the needs.
-Up to now, the gap was filled with young clerics from Poland being the best Polish export item, as I learned when I visited Breslau in 2010.
+Up to now, the gap has been filled by young clerics from Poland, who are the best Polish export item, as I learned when I visited Breslau in 2010.

 These last Franciscans in high spirits will soon be "flying home" (Photo ©Badische Zeitung)